-1. Know basic theories in the discipline of sociology and theories relevant to particular subfields.
-Be able to apply relevant theoretical concepts to frame a research problem and to interpret the theoretical implications of a research project.
+1. Demonstrate understanding of a broad range of sociological theories and be able to apply them to frame a research problem and to conduct a research project.

-3 .
-Acquire a professional level of knowledge in selected subfields of sociology in order to be equipped to teach a course on the subject or to develop a research proposal that will advance the field in this particular area.
+4. Acquire a professional level of knowledge in selected subfields of sociology in order to be equipped to teach courses on the subject and to develop research projects that will advance the field in the particular area.

 Student Handbook.
 URL, if available online:

 Information Sheet, Flyer, or Brochure URL, if available online: http://www.sociology.hawaii.edu/graduate/phd.html

 3) Please review, add, replace, or delete the existing curriculum map.